UMAprotocol/UMIPs/UMIPs/umip-91.md

 ## IMPLEMENTATION

 ```
-1. Query VSP/ETH Price from Uniswap and Sushiswap using 15-minute TWAP.
+1. Query VSP/ETH Price from Uniswap and Sushiswap using 5.
 2. Take the median of two values.
 3. Query the ETH/USD Price as per UMIP-6.
 4. Multiply the VSP/ETH price by the ETH/USD price and round to 6 decimals to get the VSP/USD price.